HEART SERVICES

 You will have the opportunity to speak with your doctor prior to undergoing the heart catheterization procedure.
 Based on your medical history and other related factors, your doctor will be able to determine any additional considerations or actions that need to be taken.

-What to Expect After a Heart Catheterization Procedure
+What to Expect After a Cardiac Catheterization Procedure

-What to Expect After a Heart Catheterization Procedure
+What to Expect After a Cardiac Catheterization Procedure

 After being discharged from the hospital, it is important to monitor the insertion site for bleeding, swelling, and abnormal discoloration.
 Be sure to keep this site dry and clean.
 Your doctor may give you specific instructions for bathing or cleaning this area.
 If a closure device was used, you will be given guidance on how to care for this.